Wes Butters

-Wesley Paul Butters (born 4 May 1979) is a radio broadcaster, formerly of BBC Radio 1, and writer.
+Wesley Paul Butters (born 4 May 1979) is a British radio broadcaster, formerly of BBC Radio 1, and writer.

 Early life

 Butters attended Buile Hill High School in Pendleton, Salford, and studied at the University of Salford between 1995 and 1997, where he gained a National Diploma in Design & Media Communications, followed by a BA (Hons) Radio between 1997 and 1998.

 Radio career

 On joining AA Roadwatch he shortened his name to Wes Butters.
 After a year presenting traffic and travel bulletins on local North West radio stations and periods on 96.5 Radio Wave (Blackpool), Wish FM (Wigan) and Century 105, he was offered the evening show on Century 106 in Nottingham.
 He left the station in 2000 to move to Newcastle as head of music and mid-morning presenter for Galaxy North East.

 Radio 1

 In February 2003 Butters took over as host of The Radio 1 Chart Show on BBC Radio 1, and the programme was renamed The Official Chart Show with Wes.
 A change in the show's format led to greater coverage of top-selling albums and an end to the need for every entry in the Top 40 singles chart to be played.

 He regularly stood in for Scott Mills – first on early breakfast, then on drive-time.
 He also deputised for Chris Moyles on the Radio 1 breakfast show on bank holidays and at Christmas.

 Working closely with Top of the Pops, he interviewed hundreds of pop stars including Kylie Minogue, Destiny's Child, George Michael and The Black Eyed Peas.

 In February 2005 Butters left Radio 1 and the chart show underwent further changes to its format.

 Butters was regularly heard on the BBC World Service as well.
 He sat in for Steve Wright on Wright Round the World and was used as their voice for Live 8.